Shawn Conley, State Soybean and Wheat Specialist University of Wisconsin, Madison

 Increased disease incidence in the surviving plants may also occur and limit yield potential.
 The main culprit will likely be phythophthora given the warm wet weather; however phythium, rhizoctonia, or fusarium may also occur.
 Differential response among varieties will be tied to the sources of genetic resistance to these diseases.

 Once we can get back into the fields the decision to replant will be based on the yield potential of the current stand relative to the cost and yield potential of the replanted soybean field (Table 1).
 Before any decision to tear up a field is made make sure you contact your crop insurance agent to discuss coverage and you have the replant seed on your farm or at least en route.
+As we all know seed supplies are tight and replant acres will be high.
 Also remember to check herbicide labels for plant back restrictions if you are planning to plant soybean into a flooded corn field.

 Table 1.
 Expected relative soybean yield at four replanting dates compared to predicted yields for a range of plant populations resulting from an optimum planting date of May 1-20 for full season maturity or short season maturity varieties.

-Since full season maturity group soybeans are unrealistic for planting this late plant soybean cultivars 0.5 MG earlier than “normal”.
+Since full season maturity group soybeans are unrealistic for planting this late only early and mid-group soybean cultivars should be considered.
 The average yield potential for soybean planted in late June in southern WI is in the 30 to 35 bu yield range (Figure 1).
-For yield potential and harvestability, (a combine may not be able to pick up the lower pods) a grower should not go to an extreme early MG for their geographic area.
+For yield potential and harvestability, (a combine may not be able to pick up the lower pods) a grower should plant if possible a mid maturity group soybean instead of an early maturity group for their geographic area.

-To maximize yield potential in late planted soybean, a minimum of 180,000 plants per acre is required in narrow row system (<20 inches) as yield potential in rowed beans would be significantly reduced due to decreased canopy development.
+To maximize yield potential in late planted soybean, a minimum of 180,000 plants per acre is required in a drilled system as yield potential in rowed beans would be significantly reduced due to decreased canopy development.
 To achieve 180,000 plants per acre a grower may have to seed as many as 225,000 seeds per acre.

 Neave, S. 2002.
 Flooded Fields and Soybean Survival.
 MCCN80. www.plpa.agri.umn.edu/extension.